jolson615/btt-winternship-launch-template/README.md

 At [Upperline Code](https://www.upperlinecode.com/), Glitch is our favorite tool when we want to make websites or host interactive art projects online.

 You can access this repo at [bit.ly/csfair-p5](http://bit.ly/csfair-p5).
+You can see examples of what you can do with p5 on <a href="https://p5js.org/examples/" target="_blank">their site</a>.

 Be sure to make your own copy by pressing "remix" in the dropdown menu in the top left corner.